 Urban and Community Forestry

-Over 80% of people in the US live in cities, towns, or rural communities – and most of those people experience nature primarily in our urban & community forests.
-These trees, parks, and green belts provide many benefits:
+Benefits of urban forests: Over 80% of people in the US live in cities, towns, or rural communities.
+Most of those people experience nature primarily in our urban and community forests.
+These trees, parks, green belts, and other resources provide many benefits including:

 - Improved human health and well-being